pangeo-data/openoceancloud/content/whitepaper.md

 #### Theme 3: (Amplification Activities) How can OpenOceanCloud support and amplify other U.N.
 Ocean Decade Activities?
 1. How do we connect and build bridges with existing efforts?
 1. Who are early adopter communities that we could work with early on?

+After the sprint is complete, the OpenOceanCloud leadership team will refine and edit the responses into a coherent document.
+All contributors will be invited as co-authors and invited to review, edit, and approve the final document before it is published.